-Though so also is making more visible and heard what we are doing.
+Though I also feel it necessary to be making more visible and heard what we are doing.
 It has even been said to me that it is ‘hard’ to find electronic women…Hence this page.

 A list of sites and resources I have happened across that i hope you may find of interest, benefit and maybe even inspiring for you too.

-I also wrote a blop post about a BBC article asking “Why are female producers so rare?”
+I also wrote a post in response to a BBC article asking “Why are female producers so rare?”

 This is a rolling compendium so please do pipe up and share any links you feel should be included